cksystemsteaching/selfie/README.md

 ## Machine

 The machine and its code is a mystery to many even though the basic principles governing its design are surprisingly simple and accessible to everyone.
 But simplicity is not the only reason why we dedicate a whole chapter to the topic.
-Knowing how a computer does its magic through mere yet extremely fast manipulation of enormous amounts of bits is the key to understanding virtually everything else in computer science, in particular the motivation of why things are done in certain ways and not others.
+Knowing how a computer does its magic through mere yet extremely fast manipulation of enormous amounts of bits is the key to understanding virtually everything else in computer science, in particular the motivation of why things are done in certain ways and not others, hence the name of the field!

 For many years, there has been a trend towards ignoring the machine when teaching people how to code.
 After all, high-level programming languages are designed to abstract from the low-level details of the machine.
 However, not knowing what they abstract from has made coding the most casual engineering discipline among all fields of engineering.
 The result is not just low code quality almost everywhere but also high tolerance for that among users and decision makers.
 Electrical, mechanical, and civil engineers would never get away with what software engineers are allowed to do.
 This is surprising given that learning about the machine and how it connects to everything else takes a fraction of the time it takes to learn a high-level programming language!